lunasec-io/lunasec/docs/pages/overview/introduction.md

 - Any user with database access shares data (intentionally or unintentionally).

 Using LunaSec the data is entered and stored separately from your main application, even on the frontend.
 You store in the database a token
 like: `lunasec-351d1033-0e9f-4a1b-bbb6-adec04837a5c`.
-Instead of the sensitive text or file, the attacker gets that token, and there's not much they can do with it.
+Instead of the sensitive text or file, a successful attacker gets that token, and there's not much they can do with it.
 The token is not the full decryption key, only part of it.
 The other required pieces can only be accessed from within the Dedicated Tokenizer Service, where authentication for the user can be checked, audit logs can be produced, and keys can be rotated if necessary.